nawordar/wsb-style/README.md

 # wsb-style
-Klasa i styl bibliografii pracy inżynierskiej dla Wyższej Szkoły Bankowej w Gdańsku, kompatybilny z LuaTeX oraz XeTeX\
+Nieoficjalna klasa i styl bibliografii pracy inżynierskiej dla Wyższej Szkoły Bankowej w Gdańsku, kompatybilny z LuaTeX oraz XeTeX\
 [Przykładowy plik pdf wyrenderowany z użyciem tego stylu](https://github.com/nawordar/wsb-style/blob/master/sample/sample.pdf).

 ## Notice
+This is an unofficial LaTeX style, not endorsed in any way by Wyższa Szkoła Bankowa.
+Therefore, **compliance with official style guidelines IS NOT warranted**.
+If the pdf generated using this style is not compliant with the guidelines, please report the issue here.

 As of now, only Polish is supported.
-The standards for English language theses are not clearly defined yet.
+The style guidelines for English language theses are not clearly defined yet.

 ## Instalacja
 Do użycia tego stylu wymagany jest silnik LaTeXa LuaTeX lub XeTeX.\